 Then, I had the Vivoactive 4 read my HR underwater during pool swim mode while I wore the Polar OH1 on the goggle attachment at the temple region.

 Based on my experience with similar optical HR sensors on both the Fenix 6 Pro and Forerunner 945, I’d imagine that the level of accuracy of the Vivoactive 4’s HR measurements wouldn’t be bad but nowhere near impressive.
-And the chart below would prove that my guess was right.
+And the chart below would prove my point.

-I think Garmin still has some work to do when it comes to reading HR underwater.
+I believe Garmin still has some work to do when it comes to reading HR underwater.

 The Vivoactive 4 also measures all day HR along with oxygen saturation levels via the SpO2 sensor.
 You can turn on the Pulse Ox during sleep only, all day, or off altogether.